matheussodree/JavaScript/README.md

 The second way to declare a function is using the Function() constructor and the new operator, because in JavaScript functions and objects are interconnected

+Example:

+var areaTri = new Function("b", "h" , "return (b*h)/2" );

+// the above function calculates the area of a triangle given its base height.
+// To invoke it just use areaTri(arg1,arg2)

 ~~~